Micah-Shallom/Telex-Integration-Docs/docs/Getting - Started/activate_custom.md

    Select **Add Integration** to begin setting up a custom integration.
 This page provides details about the integration and how to use it with Telex.

 3. **Enter Integration Settings**
    Provide the configuration details required for the custom integration you are creating.
+Majorly what needs to be provided it the json configuration file that will be used to configure the integration on the Telex dashboard.

 4. **Authorize Access**
    Follow the prompts to sign in to your third-party account and complete the connection process.
 Additional information may be needed depending on the integration.

 ### Manage Custom Integrations
 Once your custom integration is active, manage its configuration and operation through the Telex dashboard.

 #### Manage Input/Output Integrations